GATETEVIEWS

 You survived so we can be together;

-Against all adversity, we are stronger than ever;
+Against all odds, we are stronger than ever;

 United we stand; in Rwanda our motherland;

-We shall never replace your loved ones, but we love you with all our heart;
+We could never replace your loved ones, but we love you with all our heart;

 For you are Rwanda; you are our fight!